 Couples who share a property may require the help of real estate attorneys or agents who focus on helping couples ascertain the disposition of their homes.

-If alimony is needed, both individuals will need to agree on the amount of payment and the time payments are to be made.
-If they are unable to find a middle ground, the court may have to step in.
+If both individuals can’t agree on the amount of payment and the time payments are to be made, the court may have to step in.

-This process could potentially involve litigation and can be extremely tense, considering review of bank statements, existing debts, tax returns, and other financial documents may be required.
+That can involve litigation and a review of debts and finances.
 Since the process requires legal counsel, alimony decisions can quickly drive up divorce expenses.

-Some couples may have to put their divorce fees on a credit card and pay off debt over time at a high interest rate.
-But there are other options that may be more cost-effective, including a divorce loan.
+Some people may opt to put their divorce costs on a credit card and pay the debt over time, with interest.
+An option that may be more cost-effective is a personal loan.